Climate Change and Adaptation

-Impact, adjustment, and mitigation of climate change have become one of the most important environmental issues around the world.
-In order to build up Compal's green practices, it is necessary to first understand the adequacy of the Company's existing environmental actions before taking steps to improve from the inside out and achieve sustainability.
-Compal uses the inventory of carbon release to evaluate the effectiveness of the greenhouse gas management, and confirm the accuracy of the data through a certified third-party unit.
+The impact, adjustment and mitigation of global climate change has become one of the most important environmental issues in the world.
+In order to strengthen the green practices of Compal, we must first understand the performance of our existing environmental actions, hoping to make continuous improvement from the inside out and create sustainable value for the Company.
+Compal uses the carbon emisssions inventory to evaluate the effectiveness of the greenhouse gas management, and confirm the accuracy of the data through a third-party verification unit.

 Goals and Progress

 Since 2009, Compal has carried out greenhouse gas surveys (Scope 1 and Scope 2) in 2009, ahead of all industry peers, and finished the validation work in 2010.
 Compal has conducted greenhouse gas surveys on a yearly basis afterwards, and strives to reduce greenhouse gas emission by achieving lower energy usage and higher energy efficiency, as compared to the previous year.
 In view of the rapid changes in the industry; the reduction target is a short-term goal of reducing emissions by 1% per million (NTD) revenue.
 Later on, as our subsidiary Compal Communication Inc. merged with the Company to become SDBG, dealing with different product categories, we have adjusted our year of basis to 2014.
 The Green Declaration we have issued in 2018 spells out our mid-term greenhouse gas management objective for 2020 to be a 6% reduction in emission per million dollars of revenue (NTD) compared to the base year of 2014.